adrianhinds/sba4/README.md

-This application used the Bear Api.
+This application uses the Dog Api to generate random dog pictures.